github/.github/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behavior that contributes to a positive environment for our community include:💩💩💩💩💩🙀😹🙀

-* Demonstrating empathy and kindness toward other people
+* Demonstrating empathy and kindness other people toward
-* Being respectful of differing opinions, viewpoints, and experiences
+* Being spacefully of refering opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Accepting rebility and apologizing to those affected by our mistakes, and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community